 The work pad surrounding the CCTV pole and adjacent cabinets or pull boxes is incidental to this item.
 Install ½” preformed joint filler per C&MS 705.03 where the pole abuts the work pad or other paved areas.

-Ensure that the grounding connections for each light pole or light tower have been made and that the resultant ground is within the earth resistance limit specified.
+Ensure that the grounding connections for each pole have been made and that the resultant ground is within the earth resistance limit specified.

-All pole and foundation designs and calculations shall be stamped/sealed by a Professional Engineer and submitted to the Engineer for acceptance.
+All pole and foundation designs and calculations shall be stamped/sealed by a registered Professional Engineer and submitted to the Engineer for acceptance.

-Refer to Standard Construction Drawings ITS-10.10, ITS-10.11, ITS-11.10, ITS-12.10, and ITS-50.12 for additional details.
+Refer to Standard Construction Drawings ITS-10.10, ITS-10.11, ITS-11.10, ITS-12.10, ITS-12.11, ITS-12.12 and ITS-50.12 for additional details.

 809.06.A.
 Concrete Pole.
 Furnish a pole of 50 or 70 ft (15.2 or 21.3 m) above ground level, as specified in the Plans, with a minimum 12 ft (3.7 m) embedment.
 Excavate for the foundation embedment in accordance with C&MS 524, install the pole within the excavation, and use an acceptable backfill material.
 Acceptable backfill materials are Polyurethane Expanding Foam backfill meeting the requirements of Supplemental Specification 864 or Low Strength Mortar Backfill conforming to C&MS 613, if the foundation excavation is dry or can be dewatered.
 Otherwise, use Class QC Misc or QC 1 concrete conforming to Items 499 and 511.
 The Department will not accept crushed aggregate for backfill material.
+The foundation is incidental to the pole.

 Unless otherwise specified in the Plans, provide the Engineer procedures and calculations for embedment depth.
 Perform a geotechnical exploration in accordance with the Department Specifications for Geotechnical Explorations (SGE) at each site without adequate existing soils data.
 Adequate existing soils data consists of an exploratory boring disclosing soil and bedrock strength and classification data, performed within a radius of 100 feet of the proposed pole location, and within the same elevation range as the proposed foundation embedment ± 3 feet.
 Drill exploratory borings in accordance with SGE 303.7.5.
 Provide the exploration reports to the Engineer.
 Obtain the Engineer’s acceptance of embedment depth prior to ordering poles.